sakbarpu/DQuAS/README.md

 ### Why it works?

 This architecture is simple and naturally works for this binary classification problem.
-The problem is naturally a binary classification problem relevance/matching score between two pieces of texts question and candidate needs to be determined.
-BERT binary classification works best for this type of problem.
+The problem is naturally a binary classification problem of finding relevance/matching score between two pieces of texts question and candidate needs to be determined.
+BERT binary pair of sentence classification works best for this type of problem.
+Since, BERT is pretrained on next-sentence prediction task, it makes it suitable for this kind of problem.

 ### Sampling Heuristic